Neighbors in disbelief after 14-year-old shoots and kills woman in Lancaster

 LANCASTER, S.C.
-(FOX 46) – A 14-year-old boy has been charged with murder after a woman was found shot to death inside a Lancaster County home on Monday, according to the Lancaster County Sheriff’s Office.
+(FOX 46 CHARLOTTE) – A 14-year-old boy has been charged with murder after a woman was found shot to death inside a Lancaster County home on Monday, according to the Lancaster County Sheriff’s Office.

-A spokesperson for the Lancaster Sheriff’s office tells us the victim and alleged suspect knew each other.
+A spokesperson for the Lancaster Sheriff’s office tells FOX 46 the victim and alleged suspect knew each other.
 As for a motive, the department is not commenting at this time.

 The call for help came in at 6:41 p.m. on Monday.
 The caller said shots had been fired.
 Randolph Barnes lives close by and says he didn’t hear the shots but saw a lot of police activity when he went into his backyard.